BananaPuncher714/Cartographer2/Cartographer2_Main/src/main/resources/README.md

 - `cartographer.settings.get.rotate` - Get the value for the rotate property of yourself. `true` by default
 - `cartographer.settings.setother.rotate` - Set the value of the rotate property for another player.
 Inherits `cartographer.settings.getother.rotate`.
 - `cartographer.settings.getother.rotate` - Get the value of the rotate property for another player.
 Inherits `cartographer.settings.getother`.
+- `cartographer.settings.set.showname` - Set the showname property for yourself. `true` by default.
+Inherits `cartographer.settings.get.showname`.
+- `cartographer.settings.get.showname` - Get the value for the showname property of yourself. `true` by default
+- `cartographer.settings.setother.showname` - Set the value of the showname property for another player.
+Inherits `cartographer.settings.getother.showname`.
+- `cartographer.settings.getother.showname` - Get the value of the showname property for another player.
+Inherits `cartographer.settings.getother`.

 ## Settings:
 - `cursor` - Whether or not the cursor is active and visible.
 Can be set to `true` or `false`.
 - `rotate` - Whether or not rotation is on.
 Can be set to `true`, `false`, or `unset`.
+- `showname` - Whether or not the player's name is visible on their cursor.
+Can be set to `true` or `false`.
+Additional settings may be added by modules.

 ## Module ideas
 - Show land claims